captn3m0/cosmere-books/README.md

 Scripts to generate books from the [Cosmere]() using various public sources.
 Currently supports the following books:

 1. Oathbringer (Serialized till Chapter 32)
 2. Way of Kings Reread
 3. Words of Radiance Reread
 4. Edgedancer Reread
 5. Way of Kings Prime
+6. Oathbringer Reread

 For obvious reasons, the converted ebooks are not part of this repo.
 You must download and run the script on your own machine to generate the copies.